tylerzudans/CSCI473-SkeletonRepresentation/README.md

 # CSCI 473 - Human-Centered Robotics Project 3: Robot Understanding of Human Behaviors Using Skeleton-Based Representations
 This repository was created by Tyler Zudans for Project 3 of CSCI 473.
 This repository has a directory called dataset which contains text files detailing a human's joint positions in 3D space from a kinect camera.
-The scripts do the following:
+The repository is structured as follows:

 **Directories**